aucloud/aucloud.github.io/docs/Platform_Overview/portal/billing_portal.md

 ### Discrepancies and Disputes

-1. If you believe there is an error with an invoice received, please contact your Account Executive in the first instance so the problem can be investigated and resolved.
+If you believe there is an error with an invoice received, please contact [AUCloud Support](../support/index.md) in the first instance so the problem can be investigated and resolved.